parcel-bundler/website/src/features/code-splitting.md

 ---
 layout: layout.njk
+title: Code Splitting
 eleventyNavigation:
   key: features-code-splitting
   title: ✂️ Code Splitting
   order: 2
-summary: Load code as you need it (if you need it)
 ---

 Parcel supports zero configuration code splitting out of the box.
-This allows you to split your application code into separate bundles which can be loaded on demand, which means smaller initial bundle sizes and faster load times.
-As the user navigates around in your application and modules are required, you can load child bundles on demand.
+This allows you to split your application code into separate bundles which can be loaded on demand, resulting in smaller initial bundle sizes and faster load times.

-Code splitting is controlled by use of the dynamic `import()` syntax, which works like a hybrid of the normal `import` statement and the `require` function, but returns a Promise.
+Code splitting is controlled by use of the dynamic `import()` syntax, which works like the normal `import` statement, but returns a Promise.
 This means that the module can be loaded asynchronously.

 ## Using dynamic imports